dc25/sysblob.github.io/_posts/2023-09-04-guacamole.md

 ```
 The prompt should change again to mysql>.

-While in the mysql prompt, change the root password, create a database, and create a new user for that database.
-When running the below commands, replace any instance of password with a secure password string for the mysql root user and the new user for your database, respectively.
+While in the mysql prompt we run the commands below.
+The goal is to change the root password, create a database, and create a new user for that database.
+When running the commands, replace any instance of password with a secure password string for the mysql root user and the new user for your database, respectively.

 ```bash
 ALTER USER 'root'@'localhost' IDENTIFIED BY 'password';